 Combined Storm Overflows (CSOs)

-1. We expect NRW to effectively regulate CSOs, and where a CSO exceeds the number of spills per annum – which are defined within their permit – to take the necessary enforcement action.
+- Challenge NRW to regulate effectively CSOs and where a CSO exceeds the number of spills per annum which are defined within their permit to take the necessary enforcement action.
 We will also work with NRW to determine their response to the 2020 CSO dataset and investigate progress with ensuring that all CSOs are consented with up- to- date permits.

-- Continue to press with Welsh Government, NRW, DCWW and academia for more research into the environmental impacts from CSO discharges on our rivers, in terms of their effect on biodiversity, on bacterial loading as well as wider concerns around plastics and pharmaceuticals.
+- Continue to press with Welsh Government, NRW, DCWW and academia for more research into the environmental impacts from CSO discharges on our rivers, in terms of their effects on biodiversity and bacterial loading as well as wider concerns around plastics and pharmaceuticals.